shaack/shaack-com/sites/default/pages/services.md

 ## Operation and maintenance

-In order for your website or app to run stable, it is necessary to regularly update the system.
-Data loss can be counteracted with a backup concept.
-With a maintenance contract I can offer you a carefree flatrate for a functional server system that runs stable and always has all important security updates installed.
+In order for your website or app to run stably, the system needs to be updated regularly.
+Data loss can can be counteracted with a backup concept.

+With a maintenance contract I can offer you a carefree flat rate for a functioning server system that runs stable and always has all important security updates installed.